 Even when no improvement occurs in their condition they will convince themselves that it has had a positive effect, even if it's just to claim that it prevented them from getting worse.

-- Psychosomatic illness
+- Psychosomatic illness (somatization)

-Somatizers are people who present or claim to have physical symptoms which are similar to organic disease, but which are a result of psychological conflicts, stress, anxieties, etc. These people, who are convinced they are ill, refuse to accept any psychological explanation for their symptoms.
+Somatizers are people who present with or claim to have physical symptoms which are similar to organic disease, but which are a result of psychological conflicts, stress, anxieties, etc. These people, who are convinced they are ill, refuse to accept any psychological explanation for their symptoms.
 This means that conventional medicine can do little for them, and they end up with the opinion that conventional medicine is uncaring and unhelpful.

 They are often after support, sympathy, reassurance, and a sense of recognition; this is something that alternative practitioners cater for.
-They are willing to diagnose and confirm whatever the patient thinks they have and offer their treatment accordingly.
+Many are willing to diagnose and confirm whatever the patient thinks they have and offer their treatment accordingly.

 Ironically, these are the very people who sing the praises of alternative medicine often with anecdotes of wonderful results due to their treatment.